raphael-group/CalicoST/README.md

 Then run CalicoST by
 ```
 cd <directory of downloaded example data>

 snakemake --cores 5 --configfile example_config.yaml --snakefile <calicost_dir>/calicost.smk all
 ```

-CalicoST takes about 69 minutes to finish on this example using 5 cores on an HPC. -->
+CalicoST takes about 69 minutes to finish this example hen using 5 cores on an HPC. -->

 ### Understanding the output
-The above snakemake run will create a folder `calicost` in the directory of downloaded example data.
+The above example snakemake run will create a folder `calicost` in the directory of downloaded example data.
 Within this folder, each random initialization of CalicoST generates a subdirectory of `calicost/clone*`.
 CalicoST generates the following key files of each random initialization:
 * clone_labels.tsv: The inferred clone labels for each spot.
 * cnv_seglevel.tsv: Allele-specific copy numbers for each clone for each genome segment.
 * cnv_genelevel.tsv: The projected allele-specific copy numbers from genome segments to the covered genes.
-* cnv_diploid_seglevel.tsv, cnv_triploid_seglevel.tsv, cnv_tetraploid_seglevel.tsv, cnv_diploid_genelevel.tsv, cnv_triploid_genelevel.tsv, cnv_tetraploid_genelevel.tsv: Allele-specific copy numbers when enforcing a ploidy for each genome segment or each gene.
+* cnv_{ploidy}_seglevel.tsv, cnv_{ploidy}_genelevel.tsv: Allele-specific copy numbers when enforcing a ploidy of {diploid, triploid, tetraploid} for each genome segment or gene.

 See the following examples of the key files.
 ```